 "White collar workers will be replaced by AI or robots in the next 10 to 20 years.
 "Nomura Research Institute 2015

 Evolution from white collar workers to knowledge workers.

-Most routine work that white collar workers in developed nations are engaged in now are being taken by workers in Asian countries where labor cost is cheaper.
-Therefore, white collar workers need to evolve to knowledge workers and develop new skills.
+Most routine work in which white collar workers are now engaged in developed nations are being taken over by workers in Asian countries where labor costs are cheaper.
+Therefore, white collar workers need to evolve into “knowledge workers” and develop new skills.

 In the not so distant past, many blue collar jobs were replaced by robots.
 White collar workers are gradually being affected by the same phenomenon.
 We are fast approaching an era where white collar jobs could become obsolete unless workers learn skills that cannot be replaced by computers.

 "Evolution from "left-brain thinking" to "right-brain thinking," by Daniel H. Pink, a speech writer of former Vice President Al Gore.

 Characteristics of right-brain thinking that are driving the new era